Gayatrimurali/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

 4. Press **i** to enter the below information and then press **Ctrl + C** and **:wq** to save.

+5. Run the below command to export the storage account

     ```shell
     export STORAGE_RESOURCE_GROUP=''
     export STORAGE_ACCOUNT_NAME=''